open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 Following attribute requirement levels are specified:

 - **Required**.
 All instrumentations MUST populate the attribute.
 Semantic convention defining required attribute expects that an absolute majority instrumentation libraries and applications are able to efficiently retrieve and populate it, can ensure cardinality, security, and other requirements specific to signal defined by the convention. `http.method` is an example of a required attribute.
+_Note: Consumers of the telemetry may use `Required` attributes to identify specific semantic convention(s) the given telemetry item follows._

-- **Conditional**.
-All instrumentations SHOULD add the attribute when instrumented entity supports corresponding feature and the attribute value can be [efficiently retrieved and populated](#performance-suggestions).
-Semantic convention assigning `Conditional` level on an attribute, SHOULD clarify when attribute is expected to be populated.
+- **Conditionally required**.
+All instrumentations MUST add the attribute when given condition is satisfied and the attribute value can be [efficiently retrieved and populated](#performance-suggestions).
+Semantic convention of a `Conditionally required` level of an attribute MUST clarify the condition under which the attribute is expected to be populated.
-`http.route` is an example of a conditional attribute: is widely supported by HTTP web frameworks, but some low-level HTTP server implementations do not support it.
+`http.route` is an example of a conditionally required attribute to be populated when instrumented HTTP framework provides route information for the instrumented request.
+Some low-level HTTP server implementations do not support routing and corresponding instrumentations can't provide the attribute.
-_Note: For producers of telemetry `Required` and `Conditional` levels are semantically the same (under the assumption that `Required` attributes are always available).
-However, consumers may use this distinction to identify conventions or validate telemetry._
-< TODO need a better name, took 'conditional' from schema definition>

 - **Recommended**.
 Instrumentations SHOULD add the attribute by default if it's readily available and can be [efficiently populated](#performance-suggestions).
 Instrumentation MAY allow explicit configuration to disable recommended attributes.